evanovar/RobloxAccountManager/README.md

 - **4. Validate account** - Check if saved account cookies are still valid
 - **5. Launch Roblox game** - Launch specific games or Roblox directly
 - **6. Exit** - Close the application

-### Adding an Account

-1. Select option 1 from the main menu
-2. Chrome browser opens automatically with optimized performance
-3. Log into your Roblox account normally
-4. Browser automatically closes
-5. Account saved with username and authentication cookie

 ## ⚠️ Disclaimer